bohdloss/ender/DERIVE.md

     /// A perfect fit for integrating with serde!
     #[ende(serde)]
     uuid: Uuid,
-    /// Here we demonstrate how the with flag changes based on whether or not a scope
+    /// Here we demonstrate how the with flag changes based on whether a scope
     /// is declared.
 This:
     #[ende(with: person_encoder)]
     friend1: person_encoder::Person,